Flexible partial old-age pension

 The partial old-age pension is a flexible pension.
 You can retire on a partial old-age pension when you have turned 61 years.
 The partial old-age pension continues until you retire on the old-age pension.

-You can work while you draw a partial old-age pension.
-There are no restrictions as to how much you can work or earn.
-Alternatively, you can stop working altogether.
+You can work and earn as much as you like while drawing a partial old-age pension, or stop working altogether.
 If you are self-employed and you continue working in your own business while receiving a partial old-age pension, you must have valid insurance under the Self-employed Persons’ Pensions Act.

 When you retire on a partial old-age pension, you can draw 25% or 50% of the pension that you have accrued up to that time.
 Retiring on an old-age pension will permanently reduce your future pension.